dielop/dielop/README.md

 - 💬 Ask me about programming in Java, JavaScript, CSS3, HTML5, design UX-UI or agile metodology 💻
 - 📫 How to reach me: sadiegolopez@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like playing Rugby 🏉 and practice Board Sport.
+- ⚡ Fun fact: I like playing Rugby 🏉 , chess ♟ and practice Board Sport 🏂.
 - 🧑‍ 💻 I would like to be a web developer and mobile developer.